I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwgetnotificationresourcemanager.md

 <p>The routine might return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS values</a>.</p>

 ## -remarks
 <p>Use the <b>ZwGetNotificationResourceManager</b> routine to obtain notifications synchronously.
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff564676">TmEnableCallbacks</a> routine to enable asynchronous notifications. </p>

-<p>The received <a href="https://msdn.microsoft.com/library/windows/hardware/ff564813">TRANSACTION_NOTIFICATION</a> structure contains the enlistment key that the resource manager specified when it called <a href="https://msdn.microsoft.com/library/windows/hardware/ff566422">ZwCreateEnlistment</a>.
-You can use the enlistment key to identify the enlistment that the notification applies to.</p>

-<p>For more information about the <b>ZwGetNotificationResourceManager</b> routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542865">Creating a Resource Manager</a>. </p>

-<p><b>NtGetNotificationResourceManager</b> and <b>ZwGetNotificationResourceManager</b> are two versions of the same Windows Native System Services routine.</p>

-<p>For calls from kernel-mode drivers, the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a Windows Native System Services routine can behave differently in the way that they handle and interpret input parameters.
-For more information about the relationship between the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565438">Using Nt and Zw Versions of the Native System Services Routines</a>.</p>

-<p>Use the <b>ZwGetNotificationResourceManager</b> routine to obtain notifications synchronously.
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff564676">TmEnableCallbacks</a> routine to enable asynchronous notifications. </p>
+Use the <a href="..\wdm\nf-wdm-tmenablecallbacks.md">TmEnableCallbacks</a> routine to enable asynchronous notifications. </p>

-<p>The received <a href="https://msdn.microsoft.com/library/windows/hardware/ff564813">TRANSACTION_NOTIFICATION</a> structure contains the enlistment key that the resource manager specified when it called <a href="https://msdn.microsoft.com/library/windows/hardware/ff566422">ZwCreateEnlistment</a>.
+<p>The received <a href="kernel.transaction_notification">TRANSACTION_NOTIFICATION</a> structure contains the enlistment key that the resource manager specified when it called <a href="..\wdm\nf-wdm-zwcreateenlistment.md">ZwCreateEnlistment</a>.
 You can use the enlistment key to identify the enlistment that the notification applies to.</p>

 <p>For more information about the <b>ZwGetNotificationResourceManager</b> routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542865">Creating a Resource Manager</a>. </p>